racket/racket/racket/src/cs/README.txt

    Select this mode by setting the `PLT_CS_MACH` environment variable, but it's currently the default.

-   In development mode or when the "cs" suffix is used for build mode, compiled ".zo" files in this mode are written to a subdirectory of "compiled" using the Chez Scheme platform name (e.g., "ta6osx").
+   When the "cs" suffix is used for build mode, compiled ".zo" files in this mode are written to a subdirectory of "compiled" using the Chez Scheme platform name (e.g., "ta6osx").

    Set `PLT_CS_COMPILE_LIMIT` to set the maximum size of forms to compile before falling back to interpreted "bytecode".
 The default